Designer First Aid Solutions

 Note: Chemical burns must be flushed, burn dressings can not be applied.

 Once cooling is complete, the area must be covered with a non-adherent dressing.
-This is to
+This is to prevent possible infection.

 Finally, as burns can cause fluid loss there is a risk of dehydration and possible shock.
 Covering the patient with an emergency shock blanket and keeping them flat can assist in treating shock.